SMSesay/ML_Projects/README.md

 # ML_Projects
-This repository will consist of small projects using variouse Machine Learning techniques, algorithms and applications
+This repository will consist of small projects using various Machine Learning techniques, algorithms and applications